TL;DR

 Under the proposed sovereignty tier, a qualifying cloud provider must:

-2. Be free from legal obligations to a non-EU government specifically, immune from orders under foreign surveillance or data access legislation such as the US CLOUD Act.
+- Demonstrate independence from non-EU legal authority, including exposure to foreign surveillance or data access laws such as the US CLOUD Act.

-3. Store and process all data exclusively within the EU.
+- Store and process sensitive customer data within the EU.

-4. Operate with governance structures that cannot be overridden by a non-EU parent company.
+- Operate with governance and control structures that are not subject to override by a non-EU parent company.

-This is not a documentation requirement.
-It is a structural one.
-A US-parented company operating a European subsidiary cannot satisfy point 2 or point 4, regardless of contractual commitments or local data centre presence.
+This is not simply a documentation requirement.
+It is fundamentally a structural one.
+Under the proposed sovereignty criteria, a US-parented company operating a European subsidiary may still struggle to satisfy requirements relating to extraterritorial legal exposure and independent governance, regardless of contractual commitments or local data centre presence.

 Why partner-operated sovereign enclaves do not qualify